Search

 Both candidates have set out their intention to repeal the Trade Union Act 2016

-• Both candidates pledged they would abolish tribunal fees, a move which will prove popular with members of the House of Commons Justice Committee who were critical of the government’s failure to review the fee regime since introduced, (please click here for further information).
+• Both candidates pledged they would abolish tribunal fees, a move which will prove popular with members of the House of Commons Justice Committee who were critical of the government’s failure to review the fee regime since introduced.

 • Both candidates pledged to increase pay with Jeremy Corbyn promising to increase the National Living Wage (“NLW”) to £10 an hour if he gets in office and Owen Smith promising to strengthen enforcement of the NLW to combat employers cutting overall remuneration packages to fund the NLW.